Cheyenne Mountain Zoo

 This new exhibit provides hippos with a river, penguins with a beach, and lemurs with their own island.

 The Big Picture

 This ambitious project began with a daring vision to create a replica of the Nile River and a South African beach… in Colorado.
 The Water’s Edge: Africa not only provides the animals with a great new area in which to live, play, and breed, but offers new ways for visitors to interact with these fascinating, exotic creatures.
-In addition to hippos and penguins, lemurs, warthogs, and guinea fowl will also have a new home.
-An advanced filtration and recycling system that occupies most of the facility’s basement will dramatically reduce water waste.
+In addition to hippos, penguins, and lemurs, East African crowned cranes have a new home.
+An advanced filtration and recycling system that occupies most of the facility’s basement dramatically reduces water waste.

 Ingenuity in Action

 The water filtration system installed in this new exhibit (comprising most of the basement) sets the standard for zoos worldwide.
 The old system used tremendous amounts of water – about 60,000 gallons per day – simply disposing of it when it got dirty.
 The new system circulates the water through a series of filters, removing impurities, and allowing the water to be reused.
 This is a huge environmental improvement.
 Additionally, separate air handlers ensure the new environments maintain the appropriate climate.

 The creation of the river banks meant to replicate an African environment was an example of both innovation and state of the art technology.
 This unique landscape was painstakingly developed by experts in a three-step process that involved tying rebar and filling molds with shotcrete, shaping and texturing the resulting rocks, and painting them to resemble something out of Africa.